Denmark–Russia relations

-Denmark–Russia relations (alternatively: Dano-Russian relations) are the relations between the two countries of Denmark and Russia.
-The Kings of Denmark and the Russian Tsars interacted from the 15th century onwards - subsequently Denmark's control of access to and from the Baltic Sea had considerable significance for the trade and naval flexibility of the Russian Empire, while rivalries between Denmark and Sweden on the one hand and between Sweden and Russia on the other led to alliances and military support.
+Denmark–Russia relations (alternatively: Dano-Russian relations) are the relations between the countries of Denmark and Russia.
+The Kings of Denmark and the Russian Tsars interacted from the 15th century onwards – subsequently Denmark's control of access to and from the Baltic Sea had considerable significance for the trade and naval flexibility of the Russian Empire, while rivalries between Denmark and Sweden on the one hand and between Sweden and Russia on the other led to alliances and military support.
 Denmark and the USSR established diplomatic relations on 18 June 1924.

 Russia has an embassy in Copenhagen and a consulate in Tórshavn (in the Faroe Islands); Denmark has an embassy in Moscow, a Consulate-General in Saint Petersburg, and an honorary consulate in Kaliningrad.
-Both countries border the Baltic Sea and are members of the Council of Europe and of the Organization for Security and Co-operation in Europe.
+Both countries border the Baltic Sea and are members of the Organization for Security and Co-operation in Europe.
+Until 15 March 2022, both countries were part of the Council of Europe.